Friday the 13th Part VIII: Jason Takes Manhattan

 Dir.
 Rob Hedden

 When an anchor snags an underwater electricity cable at the bottom of Crystal Lake, the power surge reanimates the dormant corpse of Jason Voorhees who winds up onboard a boat filled with teens heading to New York to celebrate their graduation.
-Bloodless carnage and dreadful Eighties soft rock ensue.
+Bloodless carnage and dreadful Eighties rock music ensue.

 One of the ‘highlights’ comes when boxer Julius is cornered on a rooftop and begins pummelling Jason.
 Eventually exhausted and not seeming to have deterred Jason any, he dares the hulking maniac to ‘take his best shot.’
 Which he does, punching Julius’ head right off his shoulders, over the side of the roof and down into a bin in the alley below.